mmikk/hextile-demo/README.md

 An important observation when rotating hex tiles for normal maps is the average normal of the normal map must align "well" with the Z axis (0,0,1) or the tilt will appear very clearly in the lit result.
-Good alignment is achieved (roughly) if the normal map corresponds to a tiling height map.
+Good alignment is achieved when the normal map corresponds to a tiling height map.
 Note that a tiling normal map does not necessarily correspond to a tiling height map.
 A basic example is a normal map where every pixel is the same tilted normal.
 This represents a tiling normal map but not a tiling height map.